 To make use of a Rollover for Business Startups (ROBS) your company must be set up as a “C” corporation.
 If your company is successful and starts making payments to shareholders, your 401K would receive a portion of those funds based on its ownership percentage.

 You must also be a full time employee of your business.
 There is no set standard for what this means, but a conservative approach is that you work in the business for 1,000 hours annually.
 That makes a ROBS ideal for actively managed businesses, but not a good option for people pursuing absentee businesses like real estate investment companies.

-Additionally, a ROBS can be used in conjunction with almost every all of the startup business loans on this list.
+Additionally, a ROBS is flexible and can be used in conjunction with almost every startup funding option on this list.
 The funds from a ROBS can even serve as a downpayment for a startup business loan or an SBA loan.
 You can learn more in our Ultimate Guide to ROBS Financing.

 If you’re a homeowner with some equity in your home, you may be able to get a low-rate home equity loan (HEL) or home equity line of credit (HELOC) to fund your startup.
-A HEL gives you a lump sum immediately, while a HELOC can be drawn against as you need funds with you paying interest only on the balance you currently owe.
+A HEL gives you a lump sum immediately, while a HELOC can be drawn against as you need funds.
+With a HELOC you pay interest only on the balance you currently owe.

 2-5% in closing costs + 3-6% annual interest rate.
 Interest rates and upfront costs are generally lower for HELOCs compared to HELs.